gerhean/scip_scrapper/README.md

 # scip_scrapper
-Contains the files for the scrapper used to generate pdf textbook for CS1101S
+Source code for the scrapper used to generate pdf textbook for CS1101S (2019 self-initiated project)

+Outdated as the format of the website to be scrapped from had changed.